Physician Assistant Studies Department

 - Surveying graduates on knowledge of, and functioning within, interprofessional teams (see graph below)

-- Anderson Center for Autism (care of physical plant; see top photo below)
+- Anderson Center for Autism (care of physical plant; see photo below)

 - Poughkeepsie Children’s Home (care of physical plant, interaction with children)

-- Fundraisers: Grace Smith House (domestic violence agency), Bladder Cancer Advocacy Network, Hurricane and flooding relief
+- Fundraisers: Grace Smith House (domestic violence agency), Bladder Cancer Advocacy Network, American Cancer Society, Hurricane and flooding relief

 Meet or exceed the national first-time pass rate for the Physician Assistant National Certification Examination (PANCE).